open-xyz/vgx/README.md

 - 🤖 **AI-powered analysis**: Leverage OpenAI to detect complex security vulnerabilities
 - 🛡️ **Semgrep integration**: Use rule-based scanning alongside AI detection
 - 🔌 **VibePenTester integration**: Connect with VibePenTester for enhanced security analysis
+- 🧠 **Contextual awareness**: Analyzes changes with full codebase context for more accurate results
+- 📊 **Security reporting**: Generate comprehensive security reports for audits
 - ⚡ **Fast & lightweight**: Written in Go for maximum performance
 - 🔌 **Extensible**: Easy to customize and extend for your specific needs